teamwork523/Cross-layer-tool/README.md

 - *traceAnalyzer.py*

   The core function of the tool.
-The basic work flow is that it will read data first.
+The basic workflow is that it will read data first.
   Then store them using internal data structure (QCATEntry class).
 Later assign context information and apply retransmission analysis.
 Finally, print useful results.